Crossbow-js/crossbow.github.io/_src/docs/other-ways-of-defining-tasks.md

 ### External files.

-The amount of times I've been using other build systems and thought 'geez, I wish I could just write a small JS function to handle this next bit for me'...
+The amount of times I've been using other task systems and thought 'geez, I wish I could just write a small JS function to handle this next bit for me'...
 No problem with Crossbow!

 Let's say you had a super-amazing function like this in a file called `my-task.js`